 The Authority is governed by a Board of Directors (the "Board" or the "Board of Directors") comprised of 12 elected officials appointed by the jurisdictions they represent.
 Five members of the Board and one alternate are recommended by the Mayor of the City of San José and approved by the City of San José City Council.
 Three members of the Board and one alternate are appointed from among the city councils of the Cities of Los Altos, Mountain View, Palo Alto, Sunnyvale and Santa Clara, and the Town of Los Altos Hills.
 One Board member and one alternate are appointed from among the city councils of the Cities of Campbell, Cupertino, Monte Sereno and Saratoga, and the Town of Los Gatos.
-One Board member and one alternate are appointed from among the city councils of the Cities of Gilroy, Milpitas and Morgan Hill.
-The final two seats on the Board and one alternate are appointed by the Board of Supervisors of the County of Santa Clara (the "County").
+One Board member and one alternate are appointed by the Board of Supervisors of the County of Santa Clara (the "County").
 The allocation of Board representation is generally based on population.